-A. The Director is authorized and directed to enforce all provisions of the PPI Code.
-The Director shall have the power to investigate any and all complaints regarding alleged violations of the PPI Code.
+A. The City Administrator may adopt administrative rules in accordance with the State of Oregon Motor Vehicle Code and pursuant to the City Charter.
+The City Administrator is authorized and directed to interpret, apply, and enforce all provisions of the PPI Code.
+The City Administrator may investigate any and all complaints regarding alleged violations of the PPI Code.
 The Director may delegate any or all authority granted under this Section to the Towing Coordinator or any Portland Bureau of Transportation officer, employee or agent.

-B. The Director is authorized to adopt and enforce administrative rules interpreting and applying the PPI Code.
-The Director or designee shall make written findings of fact and conclusions of law to support all decisions.
+B. The City Administrator may make written findings of fact and, in consultation with the City Attorney, conclusions of law to support all decisions.